lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 We monitor several parameters throughout the process, including:

-Turbidity of raw water
+-Turbidity of raw water
-PPM of coagulant
+-PPM of coagulant
-UV percentage
+-UV percentage
-Status of the dosing pumps (which one is operating) Hypochlorite tank level pH levels
+-Status of the dosing pumps (which one is operating) -Hypochlorite tank level
+-pH levels
-Free chlorine
+-Free chlorine
-Chlorine setpoint
+-Chlorine setpoint

 ## Input Features
 ## Data sources and AI methods